 It all comes down to reputation.
 And that reputation is formed or destroyed online.

-What you’re reading now is the single most comprehensive answer to every important question regarding reputation management online.
 To make this guide as helpful as possible, we’ve assembled nine of the most commonly asked questions on reputation management and developed succinct yet in-depth answers.

 Here is a working definition.
 Reputation is the subjective qualitative belief a person has regarding a brand, person, company, product, or service.

 To put it in a simpler form, reputation is what people think about who you are.
 It may be the reputation of an individual, a business, or even a product or service that a business produces.